 Odds of hitting a deer: 1 in 57

 This gargantuan state gives around 550,000 white-tailed and mule deer plenty of room to roam, but they still find their way into the path of traffic far too often.

 "We've seen them jump out into highways and freeways and populated areas where a lot of big collisions happen," State Farm's Brodi Hurtado told KURL-TV.

-Montana motorists filed more than 14,000 insurance claims over crashes with deer from July 2017 through June of this year, State Farm says, citing the most recent data.
+Montana motorists filed more than 14,000 insurance claims over crashes with deer from July 2017 through June 2018, State Farm says, citing the most recent data.

 1. West Virginia

 Odds of hitting a deer: 1 in 46

 The state that's No. 1 for deer crashes is West Virginia — and it's been here before.
 In fact, this is the 12th year in a row that West Virginia is the place you're most likely to hit a deer with your car.

 The winding mountain roads can make it difficult to see an approaching deer until it's too late.
 Plus, the state is loaded with the critters: There are about 23 deer for every square mile.

 But the news isn't all bad for West Virginia.
 State Farm says the state's showing has improved from 2017, when 1 in every 43 drivers had a run-in with Bambi and his friends.